 - Tutoring and homework help.

-Union Pacific works with 14 major rail unions representing approximately 85 percent of roughly 42,000 full-time employees.
+Union Pacific works with 15 major rail unions representing approximately 85% of our roughly 37,500 full-time employees.

 Auxiliary Work And Training Status (AWTS)

-Shifts in business demand resulted in temporary reductions to train and yard service causing employee furloughs.
-Approximately 75 percent of all Train Engine and Yard (TE&Y) employees were eligible to be covered under AWTS agreements providing limited benefits, which must also be approved by local unions.
+Shifts in business demand resulted in temporary reductions to train and yard service (TE&Y), causing employee furloughs.
+A furloughed employee is placed on an inactive board and not subject to call, unless the union agreement they work under has specific stipulations.
+In approximately 75% of Union Pacific’s work locations, furloughed TE&Y employees were eligible to be covered under Auxiliary Work and Training Status (AWTS) agreements providing limited benefits.
+These agreements must also be approved by local unions.

 AWTS agreements provide up to eight work or training days per month, and continue full health care benefits and service months contributing to Railroad Retirement.
 Employees continue training to sharpen their skills and prepare for full-time employment when customer demands increase.

 The work of building, maintaining and operating a railroad is challenging.
 Union Pacific’s commitment to employee training and development is vital for cultivating the high-quality workforce we need.
 It also plays a critical role keeping our employees safe, ensuring we operate ethically and retain an engaged workforce.